nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## **Acknowledgements**
-HireMe is based on the AddressBook-Level3 project created by the SE-EDU initiative, and it incorporates the following third-party libraries: JavaFX, Jackson, JUnit5.
+- HireMe is based on the AddressBook-Level3 project created by the SE-EDU initiative
+- It incorporates the following third-party libraries: JavaFX, Jackson, JUnit5.

 --------------------------------------------------------------------------------------------------------------------